Marian Rzędowski: “Felicja” Activist

 In the 1930s, Marian Rzędowski, a graduate of the Warsaw Polytechnic, after serving internships in France and Denmark, became a valued engineer.
 Even while studying, fit and strong, he stoodup for himself and for his Jewish colleagues, attacked by the supporters of the ghetto benches.
-He designed residential and industrial buildings. he lived and worked on ulica Marszałkowska.
+He designed residential and industrial buildings.
+He lived with his mother on Marszałkowska Street.

 The Warsaw Ghetto and the "Aryan Side” – the fate of Marian Rzędowski and his family under German occupation

 In 1940, Marian decided to return to occupied Warsaw.
 He arrived just before the ghetto was closed-off but, initially, decided to remain on the "Aryan side".
-He stayed with a woman with whom he was emotionally attached.
+He could not stay with a woman with whom he was emotionally attached.
 According to scraps of memory which Marian Rzędowski shared with his wife Zofia years later, we can guess that the woman's parents were pressing for them to marry.
 He believed that the War was not a good time to start a family.
-The couple parted and Marian regretted that he had been deprived of shelter.
+He cannot take refuge in her house.

-We know that, in May 1941 at the latest, he settled into the ghetto, joining his parents.
+We know that, in May 1941 at the latest, he settled into the ghetto, where his parents lived (they were already living separately).
 For some time, he worked in the company of B. Glatman, for which he carried out renovations and breakdown repairs.
 As part of his duties, he rebuilt part of Janusz Korczak's orphanage.